glivera-team/glivera-team.github.io/_posts/2015-12-28-sass_btns_eng.markdown

 	font-size: 12px;
 }
 {% endhighlight %}
-We created styles for our main class, now let's create color modifiers(variables used for colors):
+We have created styles for our main class, now let's create color modifiers(variables used for colors):
 {% highlight scss %}
 .about_btn {
 	display: block;